 You know a big part of my philosophy is that you need to rotate your running shoes, which means having shoes for different kinds of runs.
-Today we’re talking about marathon running shoes.
+Today we’re reviewing the best marathon running shoes.
+From the long run with tons of cushion to the carbon plate, there are options for every runner.

 What’s going to have enough cushion, enough structure and enough life to get you through training.